APPROVED: August 12, 2020

 Web: https://www.eeoc.gov/field-office/denver/location

-Records of Civil Rights complaints (including Sexual Misconduct) must be maintained for a period of seven (7) years.
+Other records related to Civil Rights complaints (including Sexual Misconduct) must be maintained for a period of seven (7) years.
 Such records may include: Informal Resolution outcomes, Preliminary Investigation Reports, Final Investigation Reports, Determination Reports, recordings/transcripts of Live Hearings in Sexual Harassment cases, Notices of Findings, appeals and appeal outcomes, and discipline or remedies imposed.

 CCCS reserves the right to change any provision or requirement of this procedure at any time and the change shall become effective immediately.